 Do you offer free trial classes?

 Yes, finding the right style/class is important.
-Before registering, a student may register for 1 free trial class or 2 free trial classes.
+Before registering, a student may register for 1 free trial class.
 Quantities of trial classes depend on the class.
 Please see the Trial Class section on the DAB Policies page.

 Will there be a recital?

 Yes, there will be 1 recital for the year at the end of the dance season.
 Typically, the annual recital is performed in June.

 What all is included with the costume fee?

 The costume fee includes the cost for the individual costume, headpiece, tights, shipping and handling, and labor to unbox and organize costumes.